 By Maria Popova

-Coralie Bickford-Smith is easily our favorite book cover designer.
-Her signature patterns for Penguin breathe new life into some of literature’s greatest classics.
-Somewhere between Victorian wallpaper and modernist upholstery, her intricate yet minimalist designs emanate a kind of obsessive charm that makes us love the books they grace even more.
+Few book designers have left a more singular mark on literature than Coralie Bickford-Smith.
+Her signature patterns for Penguin breathe new life into some of humanity’s greatest classics.
+Somewhere between Victorian wallpaper and modernist upholstery, her intricate yet minimalist designs emanate a kind of obsessive charm that makes one love the books they grace even more.

 The color choices and graphic elements offer a wink with subtle play on elements from the book’s plot or setting to those who would wink back, from the glamorous chandelier of The Great Expectations to scissors of Little Women.

 The cover is there to serve the content, so the content has to be taken into consideration.
-How and to what extent the content is represented on the cover varies of course – sometimes it will be quite literal, other times more oblique, or even just a suggestion of mood and tone.” ~ Coralie Bickford-Smith
+How and to what extent the content is represented on the cover varies of course — sometimes it will be quite literal, other times more oblique, or even just a suggestion of mood and tone.